-On the other hand, to roughly outline elephant’s body is not very difficult if you know the simple recipe.
+On the other hand, roughly outlining an elephant’s body is not very difficult if you know the simple recipe.
 Even drawing a real elephant is not complicated at all if you understand few simple techniques.

 Here I show you how to draw a walking circus elephant.
 Its pose is not as common as you may expect but I hope you will like it.
 It is only a cartoon :)

-I would like you to draw these circles in similar size and position in order to accurately capture the elephant’s size.
+I would like you to draw these circles in similar sizes and positions to accurately capture the elephant’s size.
 Notice the pencil lines, how rough they are.

 Notice how this walking elephant is keeping the trunk happily lifted up.

-You can begin gradually erase the initial guidelines as necessary.
-Draw the outlines of elephant’s dress.
-Observe this picture and try to do it as on this picture, or better.
+You can begin gradually erasing the initial guidelines as necessary.
+Draw the outlines of the elephant’s dress.
+Observe this picture and try to do it as in this picture, or better.
 Add the hat.
-Use pencil-type-eraser if necessary for erasing narrow spaces or fine lines.
+Use the pencil-type-eraser if necessary for erasing narrow spaces or fine lines.

-As you erase pencil guidelines and unnecessary cluster and you’ll soon notice how your elephant starts to emerge.
-Its shape becomes more obvious and clear.
-Gradually replace the initial guidelines by clear and distinct contours.
+As you erase pencil guidelines and unnecessary clusters and you’ll soon notice how your elephant starts to emerge.
+Its shape becomes more obvious.
+Gradually replace the initial guidelines with clear and distinct contours.